 Legacies of Racial Violence

 A second project I am working on looks at the aftermath of mass atrocity on US soil: the legacy of the 1979 Greensboro Massacre.
 In 1979, during an anti-racism march in the city in Greensboro, North Carolina, KKK and Nazi Party members opened fire on demonstrators, killing five and wounding eight.
-After two failures, on the cusp of the 25th anniversary of these killings, efforts by community members culminated in the convening of the first Truth and Reconciliation Commission (GTRC) in the U.S. My colleague, Dr. David Cunningham and I draw on a unique collection of public testimonies and private interviews with GTRC staff, we use social network techniques to compare accounts offered in these distinct settings.
+On the cusp of the 25th anniversary of these killings, efforts by community members culminated in the convening of the first Truth and Reconciliation Commission (GTRC) in the U.S. My colleague, Dr. David Cunningham and I draw on a unique collection of public testimonies and private interviews with GTRC staff, we use social network techniques to compare accounts offered in these distinct settings.
 We found that narratives offered in private were more varied, yet also cohesive in locating blame in social actors.
 Public testimony, in contrast, was more consolidated and singular, placing the majority of culpability on social structures.
 Based on these significant distinctions, this project will have implications for future research and policy around transitional justice initiatives.
 Our first article from this dataset was published this year in the International Journal of Transitional Justice.

 Healing Through Memorialization